vicky2k/printf/README.md

-This is a Repository for ALX C Printf Team Project Members- Musana Yusuf and Victor Okeke
+This is a README.md for ALX C Printf Team Project Members- Musana Yusuf and Victor Okeke